Delboy/Colour-Type/README.md

 - [Google Fonts](https://fonts.google.com/)
     - Google fonts were used to import both fonts used.
 - [Font Awesome](https://fontawesome.com/)
-    - Font awesome was used for the two social media icons, and the downward cheveron in the rules dropdown.
+    - Font awesome was used for the two social media icons, and the downward chevron in the rules dropdown.
 - [GitHub](https://github.com/)
     - For storing code and deploying the site.
 - [Gitpod](https://www.gitpod.io/)